pcapurro/metal-gear-pong/README.md

 This is a 2D game made from the original pong (1972), for 2 players locally on the same keyboard.
 Use E/D keys to move left player and O/L keys to move right player.
 A bonus mode is availaible including powerups and other features aswell as music and sounds.

+To start the website, just drag and drop the index.html on your web browser.
+It is supposed to work on Firefox and Chrome.

 The game has been built from scratch using canvas from HTML5.
 This project is my part of a group project called ft_transcendence.
 I have imported my game code and made a simple website to host it here.